navsingh29/Parkoover/README.md

 Parkoover
 ============
-A webapp that allows users to login, find parks in Vancouver, see detailed information about those parks, see their location on a map, save their favourite parks, and create Facebook events.
+A webapp that allows users to login, find parks in Vancouver, save their favourite parks, see detailed information about those parks, see the parks' location on a map, and create Facebook events.